User guide: History

+Computer software manuals and guides

+Before Unix, for example, GCOS, mainframe documentation were printed pages, available on-premise to users (staff, students...), organized into steel binders, locked together in one monolithic steel reading rack, bolted to a table or counter, with pages organized for modular information updates, replacement, errata, and addenda.

+User manuals and user guides for most non-trivial PC and browser software applications are book-like documents with contents similar to the above list.
+They may be distributed either in print or electronically.
+Some documents have a more fluid structure with many internal links.
+The Google Earth User Guide is an example of this format.
+The term guide is often applied to a document that addresses a specific aspect of a software product.
+Some usages are Installation Guide, Getting Started Guide, and various How to guides.
+An example is the Picasa Getting Started Guide.

+In some business software applications, where groups of users have access to only a sub-set of the application's full functionality, a user guide may be prepared for each group.
+An example of this approach is the Autodesk Topobase 2010 Help document, which contains separate Administrator Guides, User Guides, and a Developer's Guide.

 Car owner's manuals

 All new cars come with an owner's manual from the manufacturer.
 Most owners leave them in the glove compartment for easy reference.
-This can make their frequent absence in rental cars frustrating because it violates the driver's user expectations, as well as makes it difficult to use controls that aren't understood, which is not good because understanding control operation of an unfamiliar car is one of the first steps recommended in defensive driving.
+This can make their frequent absence in rental cars frustrating because it violates the driver's user expectations, as well as makes it difficult to use controls that are not understood, which is not good because understanding control operation of an unfamiliar car is one of the first steps recommended in defensive driving.
 Owner's manuals usually cover three main areas: a description of the location and operation of all controls; a schedule and descriptions of maintenance required, both by the owner and by a mechanic; and specifications such as oil and fuel capacity and part numbers of light bulbs used.
 Current car owner's manuals have become much bigger in part due to many safety warnings most likely designed to avoid product liability lawsuits, as well as from ever more complicated audio and navigational systems, which often have their own manual.

 If owners lose their car manual, they can either order a replacement from a dealer, pick up a used one secondhand, or download a PDF version of the manual online.

 In 2017, IBM released IBM Watson Artificial Intelligence to understand and answer questions in natural driver language.
 "Ask Mercedes" was the first in a wave of these vehicle assistants which can support both speech and text-based input.